Free TAZ on tap

-Free TAZ for wallets, contracts, and integration testing.
-The faucet mines its own testnet rewards; UA-first and shielded by default.
+Wallet-ready TAZ for SDKs and integration testing.
+The faucet mines its own rewards.
+Unified Addresses first, shielded by default.

 - Drip